sigp/lighthouse/book/src/help_bn.md

             forks from wasting our time and disk space, but could also cause unnecessary consensus failures, so is disabled by default.
         --metrics-address <ADDRESS>
-            Set the listen address for the Prometheus metrics HTTP server. [default: 127.0.0.1]
+            Set the listen address for the Prometheus metrics HTTP server.

         --metrics-allow-origin <ORIGIN>
             Set the value of the Access-Control-Allow-Origin response HTTP header.
 Use * to allow any origin (not recommended in production).
 If no value is supplied, the CORS allowed origin is set to the listen address of this server (e.g., http://localhost:5054).
         --metrics-port <PORT>
-            Set the listen TCP port for the Prometheus metrics HTTP server. [default: 5054]
+            Set the listen TCP port for the Prometheus metrics HTTP server.

         --monitoring-endpoint <ADDRESS>
             Enables the monitoring service for sending system metrics to a remote endpoint.
 This can be used to monitor